python-discord/code-jam-4/JUDGEINFO.md

 ### New File

 To create a new file, use the *New File* button and specify a height and width.
-Don't think you're off the hook because the Label is correct.
+Don't think you're off the hook because the label is correct.
 Legends say that your height and width may be switched around...